museeskinder/alx-system_engineering-debops/0x01-shell_permissions/README.md

 - You should use exactly 8 characters for your command(+1 charachter for the new line).
 - You can assume that the user ``` betty ``` will exist when we run your script.
 ## 1-who_am_i
+Write a script that prints the effective username of the current user.
+## 2-goups
 Write a script that prints all the groups the current user is part of.
 - Note: depending on the user, you will get a different output.